Below is a checklist of the documents required for a completed application:

 For School of Education applicants:

-- All individuals applyng to the MST and MSEd in Educational Leadership - School District Business Leader applicants must submit one of the following test scores for admission based on a new law approved by the New York State Legislature: GRE, MAT, GMAT, or LSAT.
+- All individuals applyng to the MST and MSEd in Educational Leadership - School District Business Leader applicants must submit a GRE score for admission based on a new law approved by the New York State Legislature.

 The School of Education applies a holistic approach to application review in which a degree candidate's quantitative and qualitative factors are evaluated for admission eligibility.
 Standardized test scores will not have more signifance than any other application requirements.